 Next Service or Event

-Sunday 10 September - Holy Communion at All Saints Hérault.
-Service starts at 10:30.
+Sunday 3rd December - Holy Communion at All Saints Hérault.
+Advent -Service starts at 10:30.
 All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship)

-Sunday 24 September - Holy Communion at All Saints Hérault, followed by Shared lunch and Harvest festival.
-Service starts at 10:30.
-All are welcome at the service and to stay on afterwards for the shared lunch (Common Worship).
+Sunday 24th December - (Christmas eve) Holy Communion at All Saints Hérault Service starts at 18:30.
+All are welcome at the service and to stay on afterwards for refreshments and a catch-up.
+(Common Worship).

 News and articles affecting All Saints and the locality